uxdxdev/uxdxdev.github.io/content/blog/pure-vs-deterministic/index.md

 But when testing, do we need to also test the change in the overall system behaviour as a result of invoking this function?
 How do we scope this test?
 How do we know we have tested all related system changes?

-Function side-effects usually require mocking or spying on external dependencies, we should try to avoid this as much as possible.
+Function side effects usually require mocking or spying on external dependencies, we should try to avoid this as much as possible.

 ### Pure